-Continuous cultivation in the same land for a long period of time has led the soils are likely to lose more and more nutrients yearly.
-On the other hand inappropriate fertilizer subsidy schemes leads to imbalance fertilizer application and over use of fertilizer.
-It will result in worsennutrient balance andpracticefertilizer mis-use continuously.
-Lack of awareness on different fertilizers,proper technologies,fertilizer combinations for different agro ecological zonesand inconsistencies in fertilizer regulation should be overcome by well-defined and applicable fertilizer policy use in Sri Lanka.
+Continuous cultivation in the same land for a long period of time has led the soils to lose more and more nutrients yearly.
+Further, inappropriate fertilizer subsidy schemes has led to imbalance fertilizer application and misuse of fertilizer, resulting in worsening the nutrient balance and inappropriate practices of fertilizer use continuously.
+Lack of awareness on different fertilizers, availability of information, proper technologies, and fertilizer combinations for different agro-ecological zones, and inconsistencies in fertilizer regulation should be add ressedby a well-defined and implementable National Fertilizer Policy in Sri Lanka.

 Vision, Mission, Goals, Objectives and Activities of the National fertilizer Policy

-Vision: Sustainable, economical, quality crop production with eco-friendly inputs that will ensure food security and food safety to the consumers
+Vision: A food secure and food-safe nation through well-managed fertilizer inputs

-Mission : To have a fertilizer industry that provides affordable and accessiblefertilizersto farmers to achieve increased and sustainable agricultural productivity and improved farm incomes.
+Mission statement : To have a fertilizer industry that provides fertilizers at affordable prices while ensuring their ready access to farmers to achieve increased and sustainable agricultural production and productivity and improved farm income.

-Goal: To ensure profitable, sustainable and affordable use of high quality fertilizer to improve soil texture, soil structure, soil health and supply required plant nutrients, enabling increase of plant and land productivity,food security and improvement of the quality of life of people.
+Goal: To ensure profitable, sustainable and affordable use of high quality fertilizer to improve soil texture, soil structure, soil health/quality and supply of required plant nutrients, enabling increase of plant and land productivity, maximizing food security and improvement of the quality of life of people.

 Objectives:

-Objective 01.
-To make sure chemical fertilizeruse in crop production are utilized efficiently & effectively
+Objective 1.
+To ensure chemical fertilizers are utilized efficiently & effectively in crop production

-Objective 02: To replace the amount of current use of chemical fertilizersignificantly by eco-friendly fertilizers introducingto the market appropriately
+Objective 2: To substitute chemical fertilizers at significant levels by using eco-friendly fertilizers introduced to the market appropriately

-Objective 03: To ensure an optimum level of fertilizers are used for a given cropby farmers attached to a given new ecological zone, through appropriate tools/technologies
+Objective 3: To ensure use of optimum fertilizers levels for crops at a given agro-ecological region, through appropriate tools/technologies

-Objective 04: To develop incentive based management practices and Code of Conduct to regulate fertilizer management system of Sri Lanka.
+Objective 4: To develop incentive-based management practices and Code of Conduct to regulate fertilizer management system of Sri Lanka.

 Activities

-To ensure chemical fertilizer use in crop production are utilized efficiently & effectively
+To ensure chemical fertilizers are use efficiently & effectively in crop production

-Develop and update a soil fertility map for Sri Lanka to guide fertilizer applications.
+Develop and update the soil fertility map for Sri Lanka to guide fertilizer applications.

+Develop and review chemical fertilizer recommendations for different farming system

 Establish partnerships with private sector to allow the mass production and popularization of the soil test kits